Skip to main content

 Tracker — AI Monitoring Job

 A Tracker is an AI-powered monitoring job inside a Space.
-You tell it what to watch, and it produces signals — scored assessments you can act on.
+You tell it what to watch, and it produces scored results — quality-gated assessments you can act on.

 What You Configure